chef/chef-web-docs/content/resources/windows_ad_join/_index.md

       immediately, after the Chef Infra Client run completes, or never.

-      Note that a reboot is necessary for changes to take effect.'
+      Note that a reboot is necessary for changes to take effect.
+Possible

+      values are `:immediate`, `:delayed`, or `:never`.'
 - property: sensitive
   ruby_type: true, false
   required: false